COST GUIDES

 • The Energy Company Obligation (ECO4)

-Both are designed to help low-income and fuel-poor households – either by providing free insulation or by covering part of the cost.
+Both are designed to help low-income and fuel-poor households, either by providing free insulation or covering part of the cost.
+Eligibility rules are updated periodically, so check the latest guidance before applying.

-Head over to the Gov.uk website to check whether you might be eligible for the GBIS or ECO4 schemes.
+Head to Gov.uk to check whether you might be eligible for the GBIS or ECO4 schemes.

 Grants from UK energy suppliers